DBerchelmann/telco_classification_project/README.md

 - I believe an age column would be helpful to further determine churn and help marketing target that subset

 - Another column of information that could be helpful is area of residence to see if perhaps there is a concentration of where churn is occuring

+- Customers on month to month contracts need to be incentivized in different ways to stay on.
+This can be achieved through discounts, money back, giveaways, prompt customer service, and good purchasing experiences too name a few.
 -----